-Over the last few months, a few friends and colleagues of mine have said to me: ‘Michael, I want to buy an iPad, which one should I buy?’.
+When friends, clients and colleagues of mine find out I am an Apple Fan Boy, they usually ask me the question: ‘Michael, I want to buy an iPad, which one should I buy?’.
 I usually answer their question with my own question: What is it you want to do on the iPad?

-You would have thought answering this question would be rather simple to do but you’d be surprised by the number of times I received a blank expression or a shrug of the shoulders.
-But after a few suggested uses, the answers usually start flowing.
-The popular answers I get are narrow down to the following activities:
+You would have thought this question would be rather simple to answer but you’d be surprised by the number of times I received a blank expression or a shrug of the shoulders.
+But after a few suggestions the answers usually start flowing.
+The popular answers can be narrow down to the following activities:

-- Surf the Internet, writing emails, view social media (Facebook, Twitter, Google+)
+- Surfing the Internet, Shopping via Apps, writing emails, viewing social media (Facebook, Twitter, Google+)

-- Watch movies, catch-up TV (iPlayer / ITV player / 4oD / Netflix / Amazon Prime Video)
+- Watch movies, catch-up TV, streaming (iPlayer / ITV player / 4oD / Netflix / Amazon Prime Video)

 - View photographs.

-By writing this article I hope to help people decide which iPad is right for them and the reasons why.
+By writing this article I hope to help people decide which iPad is right for them and with reasons why.
 So let’s begin with the basics.

-The Apple iPad is available to buy in five models: iPad Pro, iPad Air 2, iPad Air, iPad mini 4 and iPad mini 2.
-Although there are five models, it actually comes in three physical sizes: the iPad Pro measures 12.9″ across, the iPad Air measures 9.7 inches across diagonally and the iPad mini measures 7.9o inches across diagonally.
+The Apple iPad is available to buy in four models: iPad Pro 12.9-inch, iPad Pro 10.5-inch, iPad and iPad mini 4.
+As there are four models, each model comes in its own physical size: the iPad Pro 12.9-inch has a 12.9 inch screen, the iPad Pro 10.5-inch has a 10.5 inch screen, the iPad has a 9.7-inch screen and the iPad mini 4 measures 7.9o inches across diagonally.

 The iPad is very versatile piece of hardware and it can do numerous tasks and it does them rather well, but certain models excel at specific tasks than the other models.

 As the saying goes, size does matter.
-If your primary activity is to be playing games or watch movies/catch-up TV then the iPad Pro or the iPad Air is for you; you can’t beat a big screen.
+If your primary activity is to be playing games or watch movies/catch-up TV then the iPad Pro (either size) or the iPad is for you; you can’t beat a big screen.

-If you do the occasional Internet activities, I’d advise you get the iPad mini.
+If you do the occasional Internet activities, I’d advise you get the iPad mini 4.
 You don’t need to spend the extra money on a bigger screen that will not benefit you much.

 To add further confusion, all models come in a further two combinations: Mobile or Wi-Fi.
 The Mobile model also includes Wi-Fi, it’s the Wi-Fi only model that omits Mobile.
 Having a Mobile enabled iPad means you have the ability to access the Internet anywhere in the world by connecting directly to a mobile carrier network.
 If you do buy a Mobile iPad you will to also need to purchase a mobile data plan with a mobile carrier to enable this function, otherwise, it will be Wi-Fi only.
 Prices and data allowance differ between carriers and you will need to decide which plan best suits your needs when you come to purchasing.

-If you are planning to play games or watch movies you’ve purchased off iTunes or RIPped from DVD on your iPad, I recommend that you purchase the 32GB, 64GB or 128GB capacity models.
+If you are planning to play games or watch movies you’ve purchased off iTunes or RIPped from your DVDs/Blu-Rays on your iPad, I recommend that you purchase the 256GB or 512GB capacity models (iPad Pro only).
 You can’t have enough memory when it comes to games and movies.
 If you are watch movies on a streaming service like Netflix or Amazon Instant Video, storage is not a concern as the movie is not stored on your iPad.
 But, these services may offer you the feature to download the movie for ‘offline’ viewing one day, you may want to consider a bigger capacity iPad.

 Why do you need a bigger capacity iPad?
-The actual file size of a movie will of course depend on its running time, but the typical file size is usually between 1.5GB-2GB for a two hour film in standard definition (SD), the file size will be considerably larger if the movie is in high definition.
-This means that you can realistically only put six or seven movies onto a 16GB iPad before it’s full.
-Please note: the operating system for the iPad, iOS, is also stored in the same Flash memory and this usually takes 1GB of space.
+The actual file size of a movie will of course depend on its running time, but the typical file size is usually between 1.5GB-2GB for a two hour film in standard definition (SD), the file size will be considerably larger if the movie is in high definition (1080p).
+This means that you can realistically only put about 40 – 50 movies onto a 256GB iPad before it’s full.
+Please note: the operating system for the iPad, iOS, is also stored in the same Flash memory and this usually takes 1.5GB of space.
 So, unless you want to spend time forever transferring movies on and off the device, I recommend you purchase a high capacity iPad.

-All models except the original iPad mini come in various capacity variations.
+All models except the iPad mini 4 come in various capacity variations.
 Purchase the biggest capacity iPad you can afford or willing to spend.

 You can view the full differences comparison chart on Apple’s own website.

-The iPads come in a three colours: black/space-grey, white/silver and white/gold, but what’s available depends on which model you buy. black/space-grey and white/silver is available on all models whereas white/gold is only available on the iPad Pro, iPad Air 2 and iPad mini 4.
+iPads come in a four colours: black/space-grey, white/silver, white/rose gold and white/gold, but what’s available depends on which model you buy.
+Black/space-grey, white/silver and white/gold is available on all models whereas white/rose gold is only available on the iPad Pro 10.5-inch model.

 Which colour is better is subjective, but users have found that the black/space grey models make fingerprints around the edge of the iPad more visible due to the contrast.
-So, if you have greasy skin, I recommend you get the white/silver or white/gold models.
+So, if you have greasy skin, I recommend you get the white/silver, white/gold or white/rose gold models.
 Otherwise, it’s totally up to you.

 I suspect I have confused you more now than when we you started!
 If so, apologies.
 But hopefully my list below will clarify which model is best suited for a particular task:

-- Surf the Internet, writing emails, view social media (Facebook, Twitter, Google+) – iPad mini 4 or 2
+- Surfing the Internet, writing emails, viewing social media (Facebook, Twitter, Google+) – iPad mini 4

-- Watch movies, catch-up TV – iPad Pro, iPad Air 2 or iPad Air with 32GB of memory or more
+- Watching movies, catch-up TV / streaming – iPad Pro with 256GB or more capacity

-- Read books, newspapers, magazines – iPad mini 4 or 2
+- Reading books, newspapers, magazines – iPad mini 4

 - Viewing personal photographs – Any model

-- Blogging, office work – iPad Pro with Apple Smart Keyboard, or iPad Air 4 or iPad Air, with a Logitech Bluetooth keyboard.
+- Blogging, office work – iPad Pro with Apple Smart Keyboard, or iPad with a Logitech Bluetooth keyboard.

-If you have an Apple Store or a John Lewis store near you, go and have a play with the iPad.
+If you have an Apple Store or a Apple Authorised Reseller near you, go and have a play with the iPad.
 There you can actually get a grasp on the iPad’s physical size and weight to see if it is indeed the right iPad for you.

 2.0 February 2015 – Updated to match new iPad model line.